srajma/drafts/Articles/features/hinduism/theology.md

 Also worthy of note is the “Inner-Outer hypothesis” of e.g. Zoller [6x.5] (see also the comments by mānasataraṃgiṇī therein) which postulates two waves of Aryan migrations into India, one with more archaic Indo-Iranic features, preserved in the North-West, and another a standard Indo-Aryan one.

+See also [[6x.6] mānasataraṁginī’s comments on all this](https://manasataramgini.wordpress.com/2006/07/16/the-substrate-in-old-indo-aryan/).

 **Mālaya tribe:** The talk of a “para-Munda” language in Punjab may strike one as odd given its generally presumed Eastern provenance (indeed, Munda resurfaces in the names of Eastern provinces).
 However, a major Austro-asiatic presence has been noted by several authors including:

 [[7.1] PC Bagchi (1929), “Pre-Aryan And Pre-Dravidian in India”](https://archive.org/details/prearyanandpredravidianindiaprabodhchandrabagchi1993_431_i/page/n9/mode/2up)